ros2/rclc/rclc/README.md

 We assume a process has three subscriptions `sub1`, `sub2`, `sub3`.
 The sequential processing order is given by the order as they are added to the Executor.
 A timer `timer` defines the period.
-The `trigger_one` with the paramter `timer` is used, so that whenever the timer is ready, all callbacks are processed.
+The `trigger_one` with the parameter `timer` is used, so that whenever the timer is ready, all callbacks are processed.
 Finally the data communication semantics LET is defined.
 ```C
 #include "rcl_executor/let_executor.h"